dcousino/shininglight/content/copy/about__bio.md

 ---

-type: "copy"
+type: 'copy'
-name: "about__bio"
+name: 'about__bio'
-title: "Tyra is a fast, feminine, and chic Gatsby.js Starter.
-Kickstart your online presence, powered by React."
+title: 'Amber Rose is a makeup artist'
 ---

 Built on a strong foundation of React and Gatsby, Tyra is a modern, sleek, and _fast_ template for a blog.
 Created with an emphasis on SEO and the goal of showcasing content, Tyra is the perfect starter for creating your new project.